OleguerCanal/Toy-DeepLearning-Framework/README.md

 # Deep Learning Framework Playground

-Simple Keras-inspired Deep Learning Framework implemented in Python with Numpy backend.
+Simple Keras-inspired Deep Learning Framework implemented in Python with Numpy backend and hand-written gradients.

-As all my other repos, this is more an exercise for me to make sure I understand the main Deep Learning architectures and algorithms, rather than useful code.
-Hope it also helps you understand them!
+As all my other repos, this is more an exercise for me to make sure I understand the main Deep Learning architectures and algorithms, rather than useful code to fit models.
+Hope this (super) simplified "Keras" re-implementation also helps you understand them!

 # Architectures: